DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-01-12-managing-support-users.md

 When someone clicks ‘Remove user’, they must confirm the removal.

-Removing a user triggers sending an email to the user to tell them they have been removed from Support.
-If the Support user did this incorrectly, the user could get help.
+Removing a user triggers sending an email to the user to tell them that someone removed them from Support.
+If the support user did this incorrectly, the user could get help.

 ### Data validation rules